 The next piece of equipment that you’ll want to invest in is a solid pair of headphones.
-Noise cancelling over-the-ear headphones are definitely the best.
-You can get away with Bluetooth headphones similar to AirPods or just regular Apple headphones, but they tend to allow in more noise – unless they’re noise cancelling.
+Noise-canceling over-the-ear headphones are the best.
+You can get away with Bluetooth headphones similar to AirPods or just regular Apple headphones, but they tend to allow in more noise – unless they’re noise canceling.

 Get together all of your microphones, headphones, cables, adapters, and anything necessary to complete your podcast setup.
 Make sure they’re all charged up or working correctly.
 Test each piece of equipment before using it on your actual podcast recording day.
 You want to know how it sounds with your voice and how easy it is to operate.

 Quill tip: Investing in the right podcast equipment is a crucial step in your corporate podcasting journey.
 If you’re looking for a complete guide to expert-approved podcast equipment for all budgets, check out our full list.

 The best place to record a podcast is in a professional recording studio.
 However, these studios can be costly, so most podcasters record in their own homes or other places that they can control.
 Because of this, you’ll need to pick a recording software to use.

 One option that offers recording, editing, and hosting in a single platform is Podcastle.ai.
 They record audio and video locally to avoid issues caused by unstable internet connections, as well as offering a suite of AI features for faster editing, text-to-speech, and voice duplication.

 Ultimately, there are plenty of options out there but pay attention to how they price their packages as well as whether or not they offer video recording.
 When the packages are based on hours it’s easy to run out faster than you’d think.